irods/irods_library_examples/README.md

         paths.push_back(_row[0] + '/' + _row[1]);
     }};

-    auto thread_pool = // Assume we have one of these. auto conn = // Assume we have one of these.
+    auto thread_pool = // Our iRODS thread pool.
+    auto conn = // Our iRODS connection.

     // This is how we run the query.
 Notice how the execute call accepts a thread
     // pool and connection.
 This allows developers to run queries on different
     // thread pools.
     //
     // The object returned is a handle to a std::future containing error information.
-    // By doing this, the execution and handling of the query and it's results are done
+    // By doing this, the execution of the query and handling of it's results are done
     // asynchronously, therefore the application is not blocked from doing other work. auto errors = qproc.execute(thread_pool, conn);